keboola/developers-docs/extend/registration/index.md

 - the KBC user (or their token) has a [limited access to the component](https://help.keboola.com/storage/tokens/),
 - the component itself limits where it can run (in what projects and for which users).

-## Registration
+## Obtaining Account
-To register and application, you need to have an account in [Keboola Developer Portal](https://apps.keboola.com/auth/create-account).
+To register and application, you need to have an account in [Keboola Developer Portal](https://apps.keboola.com/).
+The Developer Portal is a completely separate application which manages the list of components available in KBC.
+As it is a separate application, it uses different credentials than KBC and you have to obtain an account.
-The registration is free and quick, it requires a working email (to which a confirmation email will be sent) and a mobile phone for a mandatory two-factor authorization.
+[Creating an account](https://apps.keboola.com/auth/create-account) is free and quick, it requires a working email (to which a confirmation email will be sent) and a mobile phone for a mandatory two-factor authorization.
 When you log in to the developer portal, you have to join a **vendor**.
-A vendor is organization of developers.
-Every application in KBC has to belong to vendor.
+A vendor is an organization of developers.
+Every application in KBC has to belong to a vendor.
 If you work for no company, we suggest to create a vendor with your name.
 Even if you want to create a single component, it still has to belong to a vendor.

 If you join an existing vendor, an administrator of that vendor has to approve your request.
 If you want to create a new vendor, a Keboola Administrator has to approve your request.
+When you create a new vendor you should provide us with a channel for receiving internal errors from your applications.
+Basically anything supported by [Papertrail notifications](https://help.papertrailapp.com/kb/how-it-works/alerts#supported-services) is available, though e-mail or Slack channel is most commonly used.

 {: .image-popup}
 ![Screenshot -- Join a vendor](/extend/registration/join-vendor.png)

+When you are confirmed as a member of a vendor, you may proceed to creating your own applications.

+## Creating Application
-To add an application, follow the instructions and fill in the application name and ID:
+To add an application, use the **Create App** button and fill in the application name and ID:

 {: .image-popup}
 ![Screenshot -- Create application](/extend/registration/register-app.png)

-**Do not use the words 'extractor', 'writer' or 'application' in application name.**
+**Do not use the words 'extractor', 'writer' or 'application' in the application name.**
-When creating an application, you will obtain the **Component ID** (in form `vendor.app-id`) -- e.g. `ujovlado.ex-wuzzzup`.
+When creating an application, you will obtain the **Component ID** (in the form `vendor.app-id`) -- e.g. `ujovlado.ex-wuzzzup`.
-Once you have the Component ID, you can create configurations for the application.
-You can also review the application in Keboola Connection by visiting a URL:
+Once you have the Component ID, you can create configurations for the application in KBC.
+You can also review the application in KBC by visiting an URL:

     https://connection.keboola.com/admin/projects/{PROJECT_ID}/extractors/{COMPONENT_ID}

 Note however that the configuration will not be runnable until you configure the **Repository** section of the application.

-**Important: changes made in Developer Portal take up to 5 minutes to propagate to all Keboola Connection instances in all regions.**
+**Important: changes made in the Developer Portal take up to 5 minutes to propagate to all Keboola Connection instances in all regions.**

 ## Application Repository
+Application Repository is crucial part of the application registration, because it actually defines what [Docker image](/extend/docker/tutorial/) will be used when running the application.
-We offer free hosting of your images in a private repository in **[Amazon AWS ECR](https://aws.amazon.com/ecr/)**.
+We offer free hosting of your docker images in **[Amazon Container Registry (AWS ECR)](https://aws.amazon.com/ecr/)** under our own account.
-To use the repository provisioned by us, follow the steps outlined in [setting up KBC deployment](/extend/registration/deployment/).
-The repository will be configured automatically for you.
+All repositories in AWS ECR are private.
+When registering your component, you will receive [credentials for deployment](/extend/docker/registration/deployment/) to the repository and you can either push the images manually or use an automated script to push images.

-We also support DockerHub and Quay.io registries, both public and private.
-However, we recommend that you use AWS ECR unless you require DockerHub or Quay for some reason (e.g. that the image is public).
+We also support the DockerHub and Quay.io registries, both public and private.
+However, we recommend that you use AWS ECR unless you require DockerHub or Quay for some reason (e.g. you required that the image is public).
-The main benefit of AWS ECR is its reliability, as Quay.io and DockerHub are more prone to outages and are beyond our control.
+The main benefit of our AWS ECR is its reliability, as Quay.io and DockerHub are more prone to outages and are beyond our control.

 ### Generic Extractor
-For registering a component based on [Generic Extractor](https://developers.keboola.com/extend/generic-extractor/), use the following repository:
+For registering a component based on the [Generic Extractor](https://developers.keboola.com/extend/generic-extractor/), use the following repository:

     147946154733.dkr.ecr.us-east-1.amazonaws.com/developer-portal-v2/ex-generic-v2

-For a list of available tags, see [Generic Extractor repository](https://github.com/keboola/generic-extractor/releases).
+For a list of available tags, see the [Generic Extractor Github repository](https://github.com/keboola/generic-extractor/releases) or [Generic Extractor Quay Repository](https://quay.io/repository/keboola/generic-extractor), both of which contain the same tags as the above AWS ECR repository.
 It is also possible to use the `latest` tag, which points to the highest available tag.
 However we recommend that you register your component with a specific tag and update manually to avoid problems with breaking changes in future Generic Extractor releases.

 ### Custom Science
 When registering Custom science applications, one of [our images](https://developers.keboola.com/extend/docker/images/) should be used.
-The registration of Custom Science applications is not supported yet on developer portal, so please [contact us on support](mailto:support@keboola.com).
+The registration of Custom Science applications is not supported yet in the Developer Portal, so please [contact us on support](mailto:support@keboola.com).
 If you are registering a [Custom Science](/extend/custom-science/) extension and want to use a private git repository, provide us with [encrypted credentials to the git repository](/extend/custom-science/development/#encryption-beforehand).

 ## UI Options
 Each extension needs to specify how its user interface (UI) will look.
-Without any configuration, the component cannot be configured via UI (it can still be configured through the API though).
+Without any configuration, the component cannot be configured via UI (it can still be configured using the API though).
+The most basic configuration is `genericDockerUI`.

-will receive a **Generic UI**.
 The generic UI will always show a text field for entering the component configuration in JSON format.
-Additionally, you can request other parts of the generic UI by adding any of the `genericDockerUI`, `genericDockerUI-tableInput`, `genericDockerUI-tableOutput`, `genericDockerUI-fileInput`, `genericDockerUI-fileOutput`  flags in the checklist.
+Other components of the UI are turned on using other flags (e.g. `genericDockerUI-tableInput`, `genericDockerUI-tableOutput`).
 All of the flags may combined freely.

-Each of the options is shown below:

 ### genericDockerUI
 This provides a basic textarea for setting extension parameters as a JSON; the textarea has